81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Seafood with High Mercury Content

-However, some seafood contains high levels of mercury that can cause gastric problems and other complications.
-Therefore, try to stay away from fish such as sharks, king mackerels, swordfishes, and tuna.
+However, some seafood contains high levels of mercury that can affect brain and nervous system development in babies.
+Therefore, try to stay away from fish such as sharks, king mackerels, swordfish, and white albacore tuna.

 Caffeine & Alcohol